amar-at-iitm/cs6847_assignment1/README.md

 # cs6847 Assignment 1 – Docker Swarm & Kubernetes Deployment with Client Testing
+## Project Overview
+This project demonstrates deploying a simple Flask web service using both Docker Swarm and Kubernetes, with a Python client for load testing.
+It is structured for reproducible experiments and benchmarking.

 ## Requirements
 - Docker & Docker Swarm